mccreath/isitup-for-slack/docs/TUTORIAL.md

 # Custom Slash Command Tutorial

+This tutorial the first part in a series that will show you how to use a slash command to query a remote service and post the results to a channel, group, or DM.

+## About Slash Commands

 Slack's custom slash commands perform a very simple task: they take whatever text you enter after the command itself (along with some other predefined values), send it to a URL, then accept whatever the script returns and posts it as a Slackbot message to the person who issued the command.
 What you do with that text at the URL is what makes slash commands so useful.

 For example, you have a script that translates English to French, so you create a slash command called `/translate`, and expect that the user will enter an English word that they'd like translated into French.
 When the user types `/translate dog` into the Slack message field, Slack bundles up the text string `dog` with those other server variables and sends the whole thing to your script, which performs its task of finding the correct French word, `chien`, and sends it back to Slack along with whatever message you added with your script has, and Slack posts it back to the user as `The French word for "dog" is "chien"`.
 No one else on the team will see message, since it's from Slackbot to the user.

 This very simple demo will take you through the process of setting up a custom slash command (https://api.slack.com/slash-commands) using a third-party service.
 It's also the first part of a larger tutorial that will show you how to use a slash command to query a remote service and post the results to a channel, group, or DM.

+If you're familiar with PHP, JSON, and cURL, you can probably find all the info you need in the comments of the `isitup.php` script.
+If you're curious, read on!

+## About This Tutorial

 For this tutorial, we'll be using the web service [itisiup.org](http://isitup.org) to check whether a website is running.
 It's a good one to start with because the [API is super simple](https://isitup.org/api/api.html), and because you don't need an API key to use the service.
 All you need to do is identify your script to their servers.